andrewrothstein/valve-infra/README.md

 ## Working on the project

+The infra is organised into separate components, expressed as containers.
+If you need to work on one component, it's the familiar workflow you'd use for any container-based project.
+Here's a crib sheet to help out.

 To build the gitlab-sync container individually,

     docker buildx build -t registry.freedesktop.org/mupuf/valve-infra/gitlab-sync containers/gitlab-sync  --load

 To run from a shell:

     docker run --env-file ./config/prod.env --rm -it -v $(pwd)/containers/gitlab-sync:/app -v /mnt/tmp/gitlab-runner:/etc/gitlab-runner --entrypoint=bash registry.freedesktop.org/mupuf/valve-infra/gitlab-sync

+Now that you are inside the container, you can run the test suite for this component, make changes, iterate, etc.

+If you wish to integration test the changes, start the whole infra, and then do `docker stop app_gitlab_sync_1`, for example.
+You may then bring up your in-development component to test it within the infra.
+Use `VALVE_INFRA_NO_PULL=1` to stop the default behaviour to pulling upstream containers from the CI.

 The same pattern can be used for other containers in the project.
-See the `.gitlab-ci.yml` for the details.
+See the `.gitlab-ci.yml` and `docker-compose.yml` for the per-component details.